American School Foundation

-The American School Foundation, A.C, (in Spanish known as "Colegio Americano") is an independentinternational school in the American tradition based in Mexico City.
+The American School Foundation, A.C, ("Colegio Americano" in Spanish) is an independent international school in the American tradition based in Mexico City.
 It offers coeducational college-preparatory school for international students aged 3 to 18.
 Founded in 1888, it is the oldest operating accredited American School outside the United States, and is widely considered to be amongst the first international schools in the World.

 As of 2022, over 2,500 students from more than 40 countries attend the school.
 English is the language of instruction with the exception of a bilingual program in the lower school and courses in Spanish at the secondary level.
+The social language of the school is mainly Spanish.
 The school has about 280 teaching staff.

-The campus facilities include a 17-acre campus with four libraries, science labs in each school, and 600 computers in classrooms, three indoor gymnasiums, an indoor heated pool, a football stadium, lighted tennis courts, track, and various athletic fields.

-The school grants three diplomas for students graduating from its Upper School: the Mexican diploma of the Secretaría de Educación Pública (SEP), the American diploma, and the International Baccalaureate (IB).
+The school grants up to five diplomas for students graduating from its Upper School: the Mexican diploma of the Secretaría de Educación Pública (SEP), the American diploma, the International Baccalaureate (IB), and the AP International and Capstone diplomas.

 History

-The American School Foundation, A.C. was founded on August 6, 1888, with a starting class of nine boys and girls attending kindergarten in the private home of oilman John Davis on Iturbide Street, near what is now Bucareli and Reforma.
-The lessons were taught in English by Mr. Davis’ mother-in-law, Bessie Files.
-In 1894, With a growing student body the school became the “Mexico Grammar School,” and moved to a rented building on Calle Colón.
+The American School Foundation, A.C, was founded on August 6, 1888, in the private home of oilman John Davis, near what is now Bucareli and Reforma.
+In 1894, with a growing student body, the school became the “Mexico Grammar School,” and moved to a rented building on Calle Colón.
 In 1902, H.H.
 Cronyn and Charles E. Cummings, a key figure in the consolidation of The American School, are the superintendent and board president, respectively, by this time, and are credited with helping the school move forward after its wartime troubles.
 Charles E. Cummings was board president for most of the first 16 years of the 20th century.
 Then, housed in a larger building on Industria Street in Colonia San Rafael, the school added a high school and accordingly changed its name to the Mexico City Grammar and High School.
-Enrollment was 455 about that time.
+At this time, the total number of students was 455.